Below are research abstracts of consumer research studies conducted or supported by the Center for Food Safety and Applied Nutrition.

 The FDA Health and Diet Survey: A Data Resource.

 The Health and Diet Survey is a national consumer survey conducted by the Food and Drug Administration (FDA).
 The national single-stage random-digit-dialing telephone survey was administered in the fall of 2002 to a total of 2,743 non-institutionalized adult respondents in the 50 states and the District of Columbia.
-The purpose of the survey was to track and gather new information on consumer awareness, attitudes and practices related to health and diet issues.
-In particular, the survey focused on foods and dietary supplements, two categories of the consumer products regulated by the FDA.
-On diet and health, the survey asked about (1) awareness of the relationship between diet and diseases (cancer, heart disease, high blood pressure), (2) knowledge of fats and cholesterol, (3) knowledge of dietary deficiencies, (4) dietary management practices, and (5) use and impact of food labels.
+This iteration of the survey focused on foods and dietary supplements, two categories of the consumer products regulated by the FDA.
 On dietary supplements, the survey asked about (1) prevalence of use, (2) information sources and uses, (3) perceptions of dietary supplements and their labels, (4) substitution of dietary supplements for prescription or over-the-counter drugs, (5) adverse experiences with dietary supplements, and (6) children's and teenagers' use of dietary supplements.
 The available demographic information includes gender, age, education, race/ethnicity, household size, pregnancy/lactation status, health status, region, and household income.
+[Contact: Linda Verrill]